ga4gh/ga4gh-starter-kit-docs/docs/starter-kit-apis/passports/passports_broker_overview.md

 [Github](https://github.com/ga4gh/ga4gh-starter-kit-passport-broker), [Docker Hub](https://hub.docker.com/r/ga4gh/ga4gh-starter-kit-passport-broker)

-Please see starterkit.ga4gh.org for the full documentation on how to run the Starter Kit, including the Passport Broker.

 Basic instructions for running Starter Kit Passport Broker in a dev environment are included here.

 ## Installation and Usage